 - Thousands of persons gathered and decided to form a people’s militia.
 They broke into a number of government buildings in search of arms.
 Bastille was a dreaded fortress-prison.

 - It was hated by all because it stood for the despotic power of the king.
 Protesters stormed into the Bastille in search of arms.

 - The commander of Bastille was killed; the prisoners were released.
 The fortress was demolished.

 - Louis XVI finally accorded recognition to the National Assembly and accepted the principle that his powers would from now on be checked by a constitution.

 - On the night of 4 August 1789, the Assembly passed a decree abolishing the feudal system of obligations and taxes.

 - The National Assembly completed the drafting of the constitution in 1791.

 - Power was now separated and assigned to different institutions-the legislature, executive, and judiciary making France a constitutional monarchy.

 - The Constitution of 1791 vested the power to make laws in the National Assembly, which was indirectly elected.

 - The Constitution began with a Declaration of the Rights of Man and Citizen.
-Rights such as the Right of life, freedom of speech, freedom of opinion, equality before law were established as ‘natural and inalienable’ rights.
+Rights such as the Right to life, freedom of speech, freedom of opinion, equality before the law were established as ‘natural and inalienable’ rights.